DevRel-Foundation/governance/guidelines/sc_nomination_guidelines.md

 ## Eligibility Requirements

-1. Must be a member of the Developer Relations Foundation for > 1 month prior to the start of the nomination process.
+1. Must be a participant, manager, or maintainer of the Developer Relations Foundation for > 1 month prior to the start of the nomination process.
 2. Must have 5+ years of direct Developer Relations experience, or experience within an adjacent field.
 3. Must have demonstrable leadership experience within the Developer Relations field, such as:
     1. Leading complex communities, programs, and/or teams.